-The treatment regimen for macular degeneration usually begins with monthly injections for three months.
+The treatment regimen for macular degeneration usually begins with monthly injections.
 Then, to control the disease, injections are typically continued on an indefinite basis.
 The interval between ongoing injections is determined by the ophthalmologist in consultation with the patient.

 Regardless of which drug is used, the following advice about injection treatment applies: